-Discovered – Currently Not Indexed: My 4-Step Structural Fix (2026)
+Discovered – Currently Not Indexed: Why It Happens & How to Fix It (2026)

 Discovered currently not indexed fix guide 2026 with crawl priority illustration